-Students may request a waiver of the 2 seminar/colloquia per semester limit only after the results of the first bidding cycle of the semester have been posted.
+After the results of the first bidding cycle in COURSES have been posted, students may request a waiver of the 2 seminar/colloquia per semester limit.
 To do so, submit the Permission to Waive the Two Seminar/Colloquia Limit form to the Office of Graduate Affairs.
-Requests will be reviewed after Cycle #1 to give all students ample opportunity to obtain places in seminars.